yves-chevallier/mkdocs-exercise/docs/docs/index.md

 If the labels are not provided, the default values are used translated to the current language.
 Currently only English, French and Spanish are supported.

+If instant loading is enabled (`theme.features.navigation.instant`).
+Handlers are added dynamically to the document using `document$`.

 ## Multiple choice questions

 Adding the `multicolumn` keyword to the exercise block will allow displaying the choices in multiple columns.